spartan124/student_management_api/README.md

         git clone <repository-url>
         cd <repository-name>
         ```

     2. Create a virtual environment and activate it:
         ```bash
         python3 -m venv venv
         source venv/bin/activate
         ```

+    3. Install the dependencies:
+        ```bash
+        pip install -r requirements.txt
+        ```
+        note: you might want to #comment-out psycopg2 or psycopg2-binary if it affects install.

+    4. Set the environment variables:
+        create .env file in the root of the project folder and populate with the following:
+            ```python
+            FLASK_APP='api'
+            FLASK_DEBUG=True
+            JWT_SECRET_KEY="type your supersecret key here"
+            SECRET_KEY="supersecret key two"
+            POSTGRESQL="leave empty or provide url"
+            ```
+    5. Initialize the database:
+        `flask db init

+    6. Run the flask app:
+        `flask run